 The Camp Conestoga chaplain will lead a discussion for any Scouts interested in learning more about the requirements and duties of a chaplain aide.
 Included in the discussion will be how to run a prayer service on a camping trip, how to promote religious emblems in your troop, and how to keep prayers interfaith and inclusive.
-Training will be offered on a week to week basis.
-(Availability may vary)
+Training will be offered on a week-to-week basis.
+(Availability may vary week to week)

-Thursday Night-Troop Cooking Night
+Thursday Night- Troop Cooking Night

-On Thursday evenings, each unit will be provided with ingredients for a meal.
+On Thursday evenings, each unit will be provided with ingredients for their dinner meal.
 Your Troop will cook this meal in your campsite.
-You and your patrol leader's council should plan cooking methods: What cooking equipment, eating utensils, and extra items are needed.
+You and your patrol leader's council should plan the cooking method: What cooking equipment, eating utensils, and extra items are needed to bring to camp.
 This evening will also be set aside for Troop program.
-Troops are asked to pick up dinner from the kitchen at a time announced that day.
+Troops are asked to pick up dinner ingredients from the kitchen at a time announced that day.
 Due to a lack of natural firewood, it might be a good idea to bring a couple bags of charcoal with you.
-NOTE: If you are not going to require food from the dining hall for your Thursday evening meal, (i.e. you have leftovers from Wednesday's Family Night) please advise the dining hall steward or cook at breakfast Thursday a.m. so that no food is set aside for you.
+NOTE: If you are not going to require food from the dining hall for your Thursday evening meal, (i.e., you have leftovers from Wednesday's Family Night) please advise the Kitchen Manager or Dining Hall Stewarts at breakfast Thursday a.m. so that no food is set aside for you.